zaraana/Hyf-Website/Planning/Backlog.md

 - As a user, I want to be able to contact them.

-*  As a user, I want to be able to read the values of HYF.
-*  As a user, I want to be able to contact them.
-*

 ### Should-Haves

 > will complete the user experience, but are not necessary.

-- As a potential student, I would like to sign up for a newsletter or a contact form to immediately get updates on the website and new courses.

 * As a potential student, I would like to sign up for a newsletter or a contact form to immediately get updates on the website and new courses.
 * As a potential student, i would like to be able to see what hyf offers me in terms of courses, experiences and knowledge.